-In order to verify the evaluation effectiveness of the food safety risk assessment module based on the improved Hidden Markov Model, this paper adopts the matrix analysis model to judge the accuracy of the samples.
+To verify the evaluation effectiveness of the food safety risk assessment module based on the improved Hidden Markov Model, this paper adopts the matrix analysis model to judge the accuracy of the samples.
 Figure 2 shows the evaluation results of the Hidden Markov Model before and after improvement.
 For a more intuitive comparison, the actual risk assessment values of a certain food from 2019 to 2021 are selected for comparison.
 The results in the figure show that the overall trend of the risk assessment results of the Hidden Markov Model before and after improvement is basically consistent with the actual values.
-However, before the improvement, there is a significant difference between the assessment values and the actual values for the period from October 2020 to June 2021, and the error amplitude is relatively large.
+However, before the improvement, there was a significant difference between the assessment and actual values for the period from October 2020 to June 2021, and the error amplitude was relatively large.
 After improvement, the Hidden Markov Model has effectively reduced the error between its evaluation results and the actual values, with only a slight increase in error in 2020, which quickly converges to the actual values.
 This indicates that the Hidden Markov Model, after optimization with the CS algorithm, accelerates the convergence speed of the parameters and reaches a global optimal solution.
 At the same time, the improved Hidden Markov Model reduces the evaluation error, making the evaluation results more accurate and reliable.
 Additionally, when considering the time characteristics, it achieves better food safety risk assessment results, which are more in line with actual situations, effectively improving the quality of food safety and achieving the purpose of food safety management.
+Figure 3 shows the trend chart of the food safety management efficiency value of a certain factory from 2014 to 2021; this factory applied the food safety management model based on the improved Hidden Markov Model in